epfl-ada/ada-2021-project-madam/README.md

 <pre>
-├─── data: (Content .gitignored) Folder to store the processed quotes ├─── data_processed: Folder to store the data from the various analyses in Data_story_analysis.ipynb ├─── src
+├─── data: (Content .gitignored) Folder to store the processed quotes ├─── data_processed: Folder to store the data from the various analyses in Data_story_analysis.ipynb ├─── plotly: Folder containing all the .html dynamic plots generated for the website ├─── src
 │   ├─── contractions.py: table necessary to expand contractions (ended up not using it for Milestone 3) │   ├─── load_models_data.py: automatically download all packages from nltk and spaCy